Akashic

 Albany's media market spans a stretch of southwest Georgia counties where Black residents comprise a majority in several jurisdictions, making turnout mobilization patterns here closely watched in statewide races decided by narrow margins.

-Across the recorded series it reached a Democratic high of ninety-four points in 1932 and a Republican high of sixty-one points in 1972.
-Between 2020 and 2024 the market moved three points toward the Republican candidate; the 2024 margin was twenty-four points.
+Across the recorded series it reached a Democratic high of 94.0 points in 1932 and a Republican high of 61.4 points in 1972.
+Between 2020 and 2024 the market moved 3.4 points toward the Republican candidate; the 2024 margin was 23.5 points.

-A population of 405,697, a 51% non-Hispanic-white share, and a median household income of $53,347 describe the market.
+A population of 405,697, a 50% non-Hispanic-white share, and a median household income of $53,347 describe the market.
+The market's voting pattern over the last decade is most similar to that of Meridian and Macon.

 Compare two places, side by side